maurynickelson/threat-hunting-exposed-vm/documentation/06-documentation.md

 - `06-documentation.md` (this file)
 - `07-lessons-learned.md`

-These files walk through the entire threat hunting lifecycle from planning → validation → investigation → remediation → retrospective.
+These walk through each phase of the hunt from planning → investigation → remediation.

 ---

-## 📸 Screenshots & Evidence
+## 📸 Evidence & Screenshots

-All visual evidence was captured during analysis and is stored here:
+All screenshots used during the hunt are stored here:

 ```
 /images/analysis/